WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_3.md

 You are the sons of the prophets and of the covenant that God made with your fathers, saying to Abraham, 'And in your offspring shall all the families of the earth be blessed.'

 ###### 26
-God, having raised up his servant, sent him to you first, to bless you by turning every one of you from your wickedness." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+God, having raised up his servant, sent him to you first, to bless you by turning every one of you from your wickedness."

 ***